-Oliver, Stephen (1950 - ) is a poet who has published widely.
+Oliver, Stephen (1950 - ) is a poet who has published widely, with poems translated into German, Spanish, Chinese, and Russian.
 In addition to being a poet he has at different times in his life been a newsreader, an announcer, a journalist, and a copy and feature writer.

 Oliver was born and raised in Wellington.
 After completing a one-year diploma course in journalism at Wellington Polytechnic he left New Zealand.
-Before settling in Australia, Oliver lived and worked in Greece, Paris, Vienna, London, San Francisco and Israel.
+Before settling in Australia for 20 years, Oliver lived and worked in Greece, Paris, Vienna, London, San Francisco and Israel.
 He returned to New Zealand in 2007.

 Oliver’s first collection of poetry Henwise was published in 1975.
 He has since completed nine additional volumes including & Interviews (1978), Autumn Songs (1978), Letter to James K. Baxter (1980), Earthbound Mirrors (1984), Guardians, Not Angels (1993), Islands of Wilderness – A Romance (1996), Election Year Blues (1999) Unmanned (1999) and Night of Warehouses: Poems 1978-2000 (2001).
 In addition to the above collections Oliver’s work has also been widely anthologised in both Australia and New Zealand.

 Peter Goldsworthy in the Australian Book Review described his poems as having 'near perfect balance'.
 John Allison in New Zealand Books describes Oliver’s 'writing [as] richly textured, a sensual music.
 The rhythms are muscular, pointed by a sure sense for lineation.
 The book is equally rich in images, marvellously evocative'.